cmsj/cmsj.github.io/_posts/2015-02-20-send-imessage-and-sms-with-applescript.md

+---
-Title: Sending iMessages and SMS through Messages.app with AppleScript
+title: Sending iMessages and SMS through Messages.app with AppleScript
-Date: 2015-02-20
+date: 2015-02-20
-Tags: OSX applescript workflow
+---

 I was searching around for ways to automate sending iMessages, so I could write a plugin for [Hammerspoon](http://www.hammerspoon.org/).
 I found various scripts lurking around the place for sending iMessages, but I also found one that can send SMS if you have SMS Relay enabled (which means you need OS X 10.10 and an iPhone running iOS 8.1).
 I figured I'd collect them as a single post, to help future searchers, so without further ado, here are two stripped down AppleScript snippets that let you control Messages.app to send either an iMessage, or an SMS.